 Who am I?

-I’m a recipe developer, photographer and the writer behind the Eating European food blog of European and Mediterranean healthy and delicious recipes.
-I consider myself a home chef with cultivated passion for amazing food.
+I’m a recipe developer, photographer, and writer behind the Eating European food blog of European and Mediterranean healthy and delicious recipes.
+I consider myself a home chef with a cultivated passion for amazing food.

 How it all started?

 Many moons ago, my husband told me that it was a shame that he’s the only one who gets to enjoy the dishes from my kitchen.
 The point he was making, and which planted the seed for this blog, was that I should share my meals with a larger audience.
 And so it was that this blog idea started.